Skip to content

 }

 • low: 0 output tokens.
-Minimum possible cost.
+Minimum possible cost (input + media only).

-• expected: resolveExpectedOutput() — uses opts.expectedOutputTokens if provided, else DEFAULT_EXPECTED_OUTPUT_TOKENS = 512.
+• expected: resolveExpectedOutput() — uses opts.expectedOutputTokens if provided; if maxTokens < DEFAULT_EXPECTED_OUTPUT_TOKENS, caps at maxTokens; else defaults to DEFAULT_EXPECTED_OUTPUT_TOKENS = 512.

 • high: resolveHighOutput() — uses request.maxTokens if set, else catalog.get().maxOutput, else FALLBACK_MAX_OUTPUT_TOKENS = 4096.

-countInputTokens(counter, ctx, request, assumptions): uses HybridTokenCounter for accurate per-model estimation (tiktoken / count-api / heuristic, per catalog).
+countInputTokens(counter, ctx, request, assumptions): uses HybridTokenCounter for per-model token estimation (tiktoken / count-api / heuristic, per catalog).
+Always appends "no local tokenizer: heuristic used for input token count" to assumptions.

 Stateful wrapper that calibrates estimate()’s expected and high bounds using EWMA mean + p90 histogram learned from observed completions.